jthomasmock/gtExtras/cran-comments.md

 ## Submission details

-- This is a submission to correct a failing test on M1 Mac per Brian Ripley's email.
+- This is a submission to correct a number of failing tests as necessary by the latest release of `gt` package on 2022-11-16
-- I have corrected the failing test.
+- I have corrected all the failing tests.

 ## R CMD check results